jarossnd/jason-ross-dev-v1/blog/posts/how-to-run-javascript/index.md

 ## Using NodeJS

-You can run JavaScript from a terminal using NodeJS.
-You must have NodeJS installed on your machine.
-You can get NodeJS from https://nodejs.org.
-NodeJS is for developing server-side applications.
-To run JavaScript after you have installed NodeJS, open a terminal and type node:
+Node.js was created in 2009 and it comes with a CLI (command line interface) where you can run JavaScript from a terminal.
+You can directly input JavaScript in the terminal or pass an external file with JavaScript code.
+You must have Node.js installed on your machine.
+You can get Node.js from https://nodejs.org.
+Node.js is for developing server-side applications and running utility scripts.
+To run JavaScript after you have installed Node.js, open a terminal and type node:

 ```text
 PS C:\Users\JasonRoss> node